 A company that employs a well-planned blogging strategy can spur significant market gains and sales earnings.
 Marketing is not just about promoting a product or service.
 More importantly, it is about understanding the needs and wants of customers and developing products or services that satisfy these needs and wants effectively.

-A blog is a good venue for customers to air issues, concerns and give comments.
-Through a blog, customers can give their own inputs.
+A blog is a good venue for customers to air issues, and concerns and gives comments.
+Through a blog, customers can give their own input.
 A company can hear directly from customers and understand what they desire to get from a product or service.
-Sometimes, the most well-intentioned product underperforms because of lack of customer feedback.
-With blogging, a company can ask for feedbacks, albeit not the whole world, but at least the blogging community.
+Sometimes, the most well-intentioned product underperforms because of a lack of customer feedback.
+With blogging, a company can ask for feedback, albeit not from the whole world, but at least from the blogging community.
 Once a company has insights into what a large community thinks of the product or service, the company can then further improve the product or service to meet customer requirements.
 After all, customer satisfaction is of utmost importance.

-A company who listens and responds to customer feedbacks conveys the message that there is somebody who listens behind an otherwise faceless company.
+A company that listens and responds to customer feedback conveys the message that there is somebody who listens behind an otherwise faceless company.
 Because a blog is conversational, it gives the company a human voice.